ygg-lang/oaks/examples/oak-rust/src/readme.md

-# 🛠️ Rust Parser Developer Guide
+# 📖 Rust Parser User Guide

-This guide is designed to help you quickly get started with developing and integrating `oak-rust`.
+Rust support for the Oak language framework.

+This guide helps you integrate `oak-rust` into your project and perform common parsing tasks efficiently.

-## 🚦 Quick Start
+## 🚀 Quick Start

 ### Basic Parsing Example